agilira/go-errors/docs/api.md

 ```go
 func (e *Error) WithUserMessage(msg string) *Error
 ```
-Sets a user-friendly message on the error.
+Sets a user-friendly message on the error and returns the error for chaining.

 **Parameters:**
 - `msg`: User-friendly error message